nologic/blog/_posts/2017-03-19-travel-safe.md

 # Connection closed by foreign host.
 ```

 We are in business!
 Getting a command shell on an embedded device is so exciting :-) But, let's move on.
 The title of this section is 'Getting a debugger' and that is what I want.
 GDB comes to mind, however, I do not find it on the device.
 This means we will have to find a version that runs on MIPS.
-After some googling, I found that [Rapid7](https://github.com/rapid7/embedded-tools) has actually published a version of GDB server that runs on MIPS.
+After some googling, I found that [Rapid7](https://github.com/rapid7/embedded-tools) has actually published a version of the GDB server that runs on MIPS.
 Although, we have a terminal session on the device, there's not really a good way of uploading files to it.
-However, it does automatically mount USB storage devices.
-That's convenient.
+However, it does automatically mount USB storage devices which is super convenient.

 We attach to a process like so: